 You'll be adding spices and heating ingredients—celery, carrot, onion, ginger, eggplant, mushrooms, coconut milk, and more—to a heavy stockpot, in stages.
 And, in roughly 30 minutes, top with green onions and/or torn cilantro leaves, and dinner is served.

 Tools Of The Trade

 These five kitchen essentials will help you whip up your next keto soup recipe in no time.

 Acacia wood cutting boards help keep knives sharp.
-Plus these look good enough to keep out on the countertop, even when you're not cooking anything.
+Plus they look good enough to keep out on the countertop, even when you're not cooking anything.

-This enameled, cast-iron pot heats evenly, locks in moisture, and is even oven-safe up to 500 degrees F.
+This enameled, cast-iron pot from Le Creuset heats evenly, locks in moisture, and is even oven-safe up to 500 degrees F.

 No one appreciates a soiled stovetop.
 Catch errant drips and give your big mixing spoon a place to lie.

 There's no need to break out the food processor or full-sized blender when you can just sink one of these babies into a pot of soup and let it do its thing—especially when you're only making one or two servings.